SpacePalm/cord/README.md

 ## Caching (Redis)

-Redis is used for three purposes, reducing PostgreSQL load:
+Redis is used for four purposes, reducing PostgreSQL load:

 ### 1. Message Page Cache